-Subject: NB Power Comments on REGDOC-2.2.1, Managing Worker Fatigue and Hours of Work
+Comments on Proposed Regulatory Document 2.2.1 Managing Worker Fatigue and Hours of Work

-The purpose of this letter is to provide NB Power's comments on REGDOC-2.2.1, Managing Worker Fatigue and Hours of Work (Reference 1).
-NBPN has collaborated with AECL, Bruce Power and Ontario Power Generation to review the proposed regulatory document in detail.
+The purpose of this letter is to provide OPG's comments on draft REGDOC-2.2.1, Managing Worker Fatigue and Hours of Work.
+OPG has met with industry partners, i.e. Bruce Power, New Brunswick Power, AECL and CANDU Energy Inc., to discuss issues related to draft REGDOC-2.2.1.

-PLGS fully accepts responsibility for nuclear safety in plant operations and acknowledges that fitness for duty, including fatigue management, is an important aspect of safety.
-However, PLGS and our industry partners are concerned that this draft document places excessive emphasis on managing hours of work, introducing significant cost and burden with no improvement in safety performance.
+OPG fully accepts responsibility for nuclear safety in plant operations and acknowledges that fitness for duty, including fatigue management, is an important aspect of safety.
+However, OPG and our industry partners are concerned that this draft document places excessive emphasis on managing hours of work, introducing significant cost and burden with no improvement in safety performance.
 The industry believes that substantive changes are required to this document, and recommends a more collaborative review with the CNSC, industry, and subject matter experts to develop appropriate requirements and guidance for effective fatigue risk management.
 Management of hours of work is only one aspect of this, and is already addressed by existing legislation and procedural controls.
 Given current operating experience, it is not clear that further restrictions would result in safety improvements.